Hahn-Schickard/STAG-Information-Model/docs/manual/3_device_composition.md

 To better understand how a Device Abstraction looks like, let us look over Example Device Abstraction, shown on the right side.

-In this figure, we see that each Device organizes multiple DeviceElement instances, made up of Metric, Function or DeviceElementGroup entities.
+In this figure, we see that each Device organizes multiple Element instances, made up of Metric, Callable or Group entities.

-Furthermore, each DeviceElementGroup contains other DeviceElement instances, which in turn can be Metric, Function or even other DeviceElementGroup entities as well.
+Furthermore, each Group contains other Element instances, which in turn can be Metric, Callable or even other Group entities as well.

-This nesting approach allows *Technology Adapter Implementations* to logically structure various parts of sensor/actor system abstraction and hide more complex parts within dedicated DeviceElementGroup instances.
+This nesting approach allows *Technology Adapter Implementations* to logically structure various parts of sensor/actor system abstraction and hide more complex parts within dedicated Group instances.

-This approach is also reflected in how DeviceElement reference ID are generated.
+This approach is also reflected in how Element reference ID are generated.

 </td>
 <td style="vertical-align:top;width:20%">